keithort/VerticalLatency/data/portfolio/17/index.md

   - CSS built using Sass
   - Photoshop
   - PHP
-thumbnail: './17.png'
+featuredImage: 17.png
-abstract: We needed to update it to be mobile friendly and up to date.
+description: We needed to update it to be mobile friendly and up to date.
 employer: Vacation Innovations
 ---